IGS Energy: IGS Solar

+IGS Community Solar was launched in October 2021, now out of pilot phase and officially live in four markets as of July 2023.
+Chicago, Maryland, Pennsylvania, and New York.
+Community solar is run and operated by South Ohio regional manager Jeff Howe.

+Most recently in February 2023 IGS Solar rolled out its residential rooftop solar program which is currently operating in the Chicago and Pennsylvania markets.

 IGS Lighting Solutions

 In 2018, IGS began offering LED lighting to commercial customers.

 Green Energy

 In 2020, IGS Energy began offering "100% green electricity" and carbon-neutral Natural Gas to all new residential customers.